 Because inextensible fabric have no elasticity, the energy release rate reduces to the work of the operator G = Fdz/ds.
 The direction of propagation therefore maximizes the geometrical ratio dz/ds.
 This is the direction which minimizes the crack advances ds for a fixed dz.

-If the height increases by dz, this leads to an advance by dz of point T along previously cracked trajectory (Fig. 9-right).
-The position of the pulled fold (orange line) is set, because of the tangency condition.
+If the height increases by dz, this leads to an advance by dz of point T (figure 1.10-right), and the position of the pulled fold (orange line) is set, because of the tangency condition.
 The crack tip must lie on this line, and the minimal distance from previous position is obtained through a jump perpendicular to this fold line.

-As a result, the crack propagates perpendicularly to the pulled flod: here again, we have recovered the rule (4).
-In fact, this is not too surprising because the local loading configuration near the the crack tip (one side pulled up, the other side attached to the boundaries) is identical to that experienced in a double crack geometry (as in Fig. 2).
+As a result, the crack propagates perpendicular to the pulled fod : here again, we have recovered the rule (1.5).
+In fact, this is not too surprising because the local loading configuration near the the crack tip (one side pulled up, the other side attached to the boundaries) is identical to that experienced in a double crack geometry (as in figure 1.3).